Former U.S. President Carter gets powerful immune-system boosting drug

 In a news conference on Thursday, Carter said he was battling the deadly skin cancer melanoma, which has spread to his liver and brain.

-"Five years ago, we would have given him six months to live," said Dr. Anna Pavlick, co-director of the melanoma programme at NYU Langone Medical Centre's cancer centre.
+"Five years ago, we would have given him six months to live," said Dr. Anna Pavlick, co-director of the melanoma program at NYU Langone Medical Center's cancer center.
 "In this day and age, we can't even put a label on it."

 They are not cheap.
 The drugs can cost $150,000 a year.